MicrosoftDocs/azure-docs/articles/active-directory/active-directory-b2c-app-registration.md

 	ms.date="08/20/2015"
 	ms.author="swkrish"/>

-# How to register your application with Azure AD B2C
+# Azure AD B2C preview: How to register your application

 To build an application that accepts consumer sign up & sign in, you'll first need to register it with Azure AD B2C.
-Before you do this, you will need an [Azure AD B2C directory](active-directory-get-started.md).
+To do this, you will need an [Azure AD B2C directory](active-directory-get-started.md).

 ## Navigate to the B2C features blade on the Azure Portal